bridgetownrb/bridgetown/bridgetown-website/src/_docs/automations.md

 repeatable and automatic fashion.

 Automations can be loaded from a local path, or they can be loaded from remote URLs including repositories.
-You can also run automation scripts [from within Rake tasks](/docs/command-line-usage#rakefile-and-rake-tasks).
+You can also run automation scripts [from within Rake tasks](/docs/command-line-usage#rakefile-and-rake-tasks), and the exact same automation DSL can be used directly within [custom commands](/docs/plugins/commands).

+{%@ Note type: :warning do %}
+As with any other case where you are executing code downloaded from the Internet, **this is a potential security risk!** Make sure you apply automations from only those sources you are able to trust (and verify)!
+{% end %}

 ## Running Automations